symfony/symfony-docs/cookbook/security/guard-authentication.rst

 on each request with their API token.
 Your job is to read this and find the associated user (if any).

-To create a custom authentication system, just create a class an make it implement :class:`Symfony\\Component\\Security\\Guard\\GuardAuthenticatorInterface`.
+To create a custom authentication system, just create a class and make it implement :class:`Symfony\\Component\\Security\\Guard\\GuardAuthenticatorInterface`.
 Or, extend the simpler :class:`Symfony\\Component\\Security\\Guard\\AbstractGuardAuthenticator`.
 This requires you to implement six methods::